 Your cabinet should also have radiused edges to minimize sound wave diffraction, thereby increasing clarity and sound imaging.

-Many studio monitors contain a built-in EQ to help you tune them for maximum effectiveness.
+Many of the best studio monitors contain a built-in EQ to help you tune them for maximum effectiveness.
 Some may even have digital processing that will help boost overall performance.

 On the one hand, these extra options can go a long way toward making up for a bad-sounding room.
 But on the other, the won’t fix uncontrolled acoustic issues in your control room itself.